Enock97/HabitTracker/README.md

 ## Features

-- Add, complete, and delete habits
+- Add, update, complete, and delete habits
+- Filtering and progression view
 - Persistent storage using SQLite
 - RESTful API built with FastAPI
-- Responsive UI with Material UI components
+- Modern and responsive UI with Material UI components
 - Type-safe codebase using TypeScript and SQLModel
+- Dark mode toggle

 ## Tech Stack